mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 tags: TODO(davidchocholaty) add tags
 comments: yes

+Disclaimer: *The blog post primarily serves as the documentation for the Google Summer of Code 2022 project: "Pitch Shift effect and Group delay handling".
+Thus, it contains a lot more detailed description, than the other Mixxx blog posts.*

 #### Introduction
 The project implements the Pitch Shift effect for the Mixxx DJ application.
 The Pitch Shift effect raises or lowers the original pitch